SignalK/SensESP/README.md

 - SKEmitter::as_signalk() has been renamed to SKEmitter::as_signalk_json().
   It now writes its output to a JsonDocument reference instead of returning a String.

+- Custom Signal K output is done differently than before.
+Instead of implementing an `as_signalk()` method in your `SKOutput` specialization that returned a serialized string, you should implement an `as_signalk_json()` method that writes constructs an ArduinoJson object in the provided `JsonObject` reference.

 ### Migrating Existing Projects